Research Assistance

 Each February, the Libraries celebrates Love Data Week as a way to recognize all of the ways the CMU community interacts with data in their research and beyond.
 This year’s Love Data Week, held Feb.
 9–13, explored the theme “Where's the Data?”
 It encouraged participants to think about the journey of their data from collection to access to preservation.

-Related: Events and Exhibits, Research Assistance
+Related: Events and Exhibits, Research Assistance, Open Science at CMU

 Apply Now: Undergraduate Sustainability Fellowships Open